30th June

 …Rockery is full out now.
 Much less tall growing that Fuchsia ‘Riccartonii’.
 Fuchsia magellanica var gracilis Fuchsia magellanica var gracilis Fuchsia magellanica var gracilis A clump of (I think) Iris…

-…be out well before now but a South American species too from Chile and Argentina?
-Fuchsia magellanica var molinae Fuchsia magellanica var molinae This salvia (or could it be a…
+…a South American species too from Chile and Argentina?
+Fuchsia magellanica var molinae Fuchsia magellanica var molinae This salvia (or could it be a buddleia?) species came from Burncoose but…

 …named Magnolia grandiflora varieties looks fantastic.
 Magnolia grandiflora As do the two magnolias above the wall. magnolias above the wall magnolias above the wall Fuchsia magellanica ‘Alba’ full out on…